FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

 }
 ```

-See the [compatability level documentation](../mixins/bytecode#compat-level) if any changes are applicable to your mod.
+See the [compatibility level documentation](../mixins/bytecode#compat-level) if any changes are applicable to your mod.

 :::